JoaoSeixasFelix/Final-Project-ZTM/README.md

 It was used from the axios dependency, for consumption of the created API.

+The Tailwind CSS framework was used for learning and also to provide productivity, since all styling was used in line.

+TSParticles was also used for learning, and as background styling.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Technologies Used In This Project